hatan4ik/clean-code-coockbook/02_architecture_blueprint/README.md

 - **Error Model:** Typed errors with HTTP mapping; avoid panics/exceptions crossing layers; include correlation IDs.

 ### 4. Sample Flows
+These links provide concrete, line-by-line examples of how a request flows through the hexagonal architecture, from the web handler to the domain logic and back.
+They illustrate the key patterns in action.

 *   [Python](./python.md#sample-flow-python)
 *   [Go](./go.md#sample-flow-go)